kstenerud/concise-text-encoding/cte-specification.md

 | `@true`  | Boolean true             |
 | `@false` | Boolean false            |

-Note: There must be no whitespace between the `@` character and the name.
+Note: Named values must not be broken by whitespace.